Zeioth/makeit.nvim/README.md

 # [Makeit.nvim](https://github.com/Zeioth/makeit.nvim)
 This plugin list all of your `Makefile` options on Telescope.
+Then it runs the selected option with overseer.

 ## When should I use this plugin?
-When you prefer to manually write the commands to build and run your project, instead of using [compiler.nvim](https://github.com/Zeioth/compiler.nvim).
+In scenarios where you prefer to manually write your own commands to build and run your project, instead of using [compiler.nvim](https://github.com/Zeioth/compiler.nvim).

 ## How to install
 lazy.nvim package manager